sigp/eleel/README.md

 - `POST /canonical`: JSON-RPC endpoint for the controlling consensus client.
 Requires a JWT token authenticated by the JWT secret provided to the `--controller-jwt-secret` flag.
-- `GET /health`: health endpoint returning a 200 OK whenever Eleel is running.
+- `curl -X GET "http://localhost:8552/health" -v`: health endpoint returning a 200 OK whenever Eleel is running.

 ## Logging